sumnerevans/sumnerevans.com/content/posts/programming/2022-advent-of-code/index.md

 The reason for the switch is twofold:

-1. I've been using Go extensively at work, so I'm very comfortable writing it now.
+1. I've been using Go extensively at work, so I'm comfortable writing it now.
 2. I want a statically typed language so that I can avoid the annoying type errors that have plagued my solves in the past.